559 attributed reviews in the last 3 years

 Clients frequently ask if they can cover all of the contents from our basic and advanced courses in a subject in a shorter time frame.
-We've therefore published a new family of fast-track courses in C#, DAX, Integration Services, Power BI, Reporting Services, SQL and VBA.
+We've therefore published a new family of fast-track courses in C#, DAX, Google Scripts, Integration Services, Power BI, Reporting Services, SQL and VBA.

 We spent ages trying to choose what to call the courses!
 "Boot camp" was perfect, but too American; Andrew's "Zero to Hero" a bit too whimsical; and Sam's "VBA to VBZ" clever, but too specific.